The-Pokemod-Group/eMagisk/README.md

 Refactored check if alive logic to be RDM based instead of PID.
 WIP

+For this version, it is required for you to add your basic RDM info in the emagisk.config file which has to be located inside the
+/sdcard/Download/ folder.
+A sample emagisk.config is provided in the repo.

 ### 9.3.2

 - Completely refactored since last changelog.
 Targets ensuring Atlas stays online and has several health checks.